fvsqr-Zend/docker-zendserver/ZendServer-9.1/README.md

 make
 ----
 For your convenience a Makefile has been created.
 Make is used for simple pulling, building, starting, stopping and removing Docker images resp. containers.
-In a terminal type ```make```to get all available options.
+Clone the repository ```https://github.com/janatzend/docker-zendserver.git``` and run ```make``` in the ```./ZendServer-9.1``` directory to get all available options.
 Please note, that this has not been tested on Windows but only on MacOS and Linux.

 Run
 ---